puppetlabs/puppet-docs/source/puppetdb/1/index.markdown

 ### Puppet 2.7.12

 Your site's puppet masters must be running Puppet 2.7.12 or later.
 [You will need to connect your puppet masters to PuppetDB after installing it][connect].
-If you wish to use PuppetDB with [standalone nodes running puppet apply][apply], every node must be running 2.7.12 or later.
+If you wish to use PuppetDB with [standalone nodes that are running puppet apply][apply], every node must be running 2.7.12 or later.

 ### Robust Hardware

-PuppetDB will be a critical component of your Puppet deployment, and should be run on a robust and reliable server.
+PuppetDB will be a critical component of your Puppet deployment and so should be run on a robust and reliable server.

 However, it can do a lot with fairly modest hardware: in benchmarks using real-world catalogs from a customer, a single 2012 laptop (16 GB of RAM, consumer-grade SSD, and quad-core processor) running PuppetDB and PostgreSQL was able to keep up with sustained input from 8,000 simulated Puppet nodes checking in every 30 minutes.
 Powerful server-grade hardware will perform even better.